jmalubay1/MLBias/README.md

 Objective

-For this term project, we are going to use unsupervised machine learning models to find potential racial bias correlations among criminal record datasets with a main goal of identifying and quantifying bias in the dataset.
-We will also examine and compare the results between the same criminal record dataset that have race labeled and without race labeled with an additional goal of visualizing potential disparities.
+For this term project, we are going to use supervised machine learning models to find potential racial bias correlations among criminal record datasets with a main goal of identifying and quantifying bias in the dataset.

 Approach

-We will first reimplement the cleaning of the dataset as described by propublica in their paper’s “methodology” report in preparation for modeling it.
-We will then select an appropriate ML model and implement it to group the data e.g. K-means Clustering, auto-encoder etc. Once grouped with can compare clusters and choose ways to visualize them to show any disparities we find in the groupings.
+We first had to prep the data, despite it being cleaned by propublica, there's a number of manipulations necessary to take a dataset and run it through a NN, namely shaping the input and encoding non-numerical data for ingestion into a model.
+We then created a number of visualizations to understand and present the demographics within the data.
+Finally we built and tested a linear and nonlinear regression model to predict recidivism scores based off of the other attributes.
+Finally we tested copies of the entire validation set controlling for each race and compared average recidivism scores for each race to identify bias.

 Team Structure
-Because of the size of each individual task, we plan to share in the implementation as evenly as possible however we have each assigned ourselves an area to research and take point on.
+Because of the size of each individual task, we shared in the implementation as evenly as possible however we each assigned ourselves an area to research and take point on.

 Preprocessing data: Yufei Tao
 ML model related: John Strenio